-Anyone who does his own taxes knows how confusing it can be to make sure you’re taking all deductions correctly.
+Taxes can be confusing, especially if you’re trying to itemize your deductions.
 Tax forms can be so complicated that even seasoned DIY tax preparers sometimes need a little help.

-Fortunately, free tax services are available with advice.
-Explore your options and get answers today — so you don’t get penalized for filing late.
+Fortunately, free tax advice and free tax services are available.
+Explore your options to learn how to file taxes more easily so you don’t get penalized for filing late.

 1. IRS Volunteer Income Tax Assistance Program

-The IRS’ Volunteer Income Tax Assistance program provides free tax help to those who earn $54,000 or less per year, persons with disabilities and those who don’t speak fluent English.
+The IRS Volunteer Income Tax Assistance program provides free tax help to people who earn $54,000 or less per year, persons with disabilities, and people who don’t speak fluent English.
 IRS-certified volunteers run the program and provide free help — including tax preparation and electronic filing — to taxpayers who meet the eligibility requirements and are preparing basic returns.

 Look for a VITA site at a neighborhood center, local school, mall or library.
 You can also call 800-906-9887 to find the VITA site closest to you, or use the VITA locator tool on the IRS website.